JuliaMath/Polynomials.jl/docs/src/extensions.md

 # Extensions

-As of `v1.9` of `Julia`, packages can provide extension code which is loaded with other packages are loaded.
+As of `v1.9` of `Julia`, packages can provide extension code which is loaded when external packages are loaded.

 ## Makie

 When `Makie` is loaded, a plot recipe is provided.

-## ChainRules
+## ChainRulesCore

 When `ChainRulesCore` is loaded, a `frule` and `rrule` is defined for to integrate with different autodifferentiation packages.